tensorflow/swift/README.md

 # Swift for TensorFlow

 Welcome to the Swift for TensorFlow development community!
+For discussions, join the [swift@tensorflow.org mailing list](https://groups.google.com/a/tensorflow.org/d/forum/swift).

 Swift for TensorFlow is a new way to develop machine learning models.
 It gives you the power of